Can I Trust An Online Casino To Look After My Money?

 · High Protection: Funds are held in legally independent trusts, safeguarded even if the casino collapses.

 Casinos must state clearly which level of protection they provide.
+A legitimate site will usually show its licensing details in the footer or About Us section.

 How Licensed Casinos Safeguard Your Money